Alameda High School: Enrollment and academics

-Alameda High School is an ethnically diverse school and has a composition that is 41% Asian, 30% White, 13% Hispanic, 6% Black, and 4% two or more races.
+Alameda High School is an ethnically diverse school and in 2018 has a composition that is 41% Asian, 30% White, 13% Hispanic, 6% Black, and 4% two or more races.

-The school has received National Blue Ribbon recognition and California Distinguished School and Digital High School awards.
-It is accredited by the Western Association of Schools and Colleges, offering more than a dozen Advanced Placement courses.

 Alameda High School has a good academic performance in general, and Alameda High School is ranked #109 in California.
 In 2017, 95% of the students graduated.

 Other student activities

 Athletics

 AHS is part of the West Alameda County Conference (WACC) of the North Coast Section (NCS) of the California Interscholastic Federation (CIF).

 Encinal High, Alameda High, and St. Joseph Notre Dame High School collectively field men's and women's rugby union teams.